anir-tubi/tubi-roku/README.md

 # Hotfix Release

 A Hotfix Release is the same as a Remote Release but includes code deemed important enough to do a new release while an existing release is already being tested by QA.
-Follow the same steps as for a Remote Release but for step 2 only increment the build number by 1 unless you are using `gulp buildQaBranch` which will automatically do this for you.
+Follow the same steps as for a Remote Release but for step 2, if not running `gulp buildQaBranch`, after manually creating the `qa_x_y_z` branch off of the production `x_y_branch` branch, run `gulp bump` to only increment the build number by 1 instead of running `gulp bumpTen`.

 # Informal QA